Charles Marchant Stevenson III was born to Mildred and Charles Stevenson II on August 29, 1927 in Washington, D.C.

 - Carol Goodwin Blick (2008)

-Zacha's Bay Window Gallery offers a selection of Charles Stevenson's works for sale as well as a growing archive for art lovers and scholars.
+Zacha's Bay Window offers a digital museum archive of Mendocino Heritage Artist Charles Stevenson's work for art lovers and scholars.

 Interview: Charles Stevenson, Master Painter